-Julien Vercel, an estate agent, is suspected of murdering his wife’s lover.
+Julien Vercel (Jean-Louis Trintignant), an estate agent, is suspected of murdering his wife’s lover.
 All clues point to him especially when his wife is also found dead.
-As Vercel is hidden in his office, Barbara Becker, his secretary investigates these suspicious murders.
+As Vercel is hidden in his office, Barbara Becker (Fanny Ardant), his secretary, investigates these suspicious murders.

 This film is not currently playing on MUBI but 30 other great films are.
 See what’s now showing